jarmoil/Web-Pizzeria/README.md

 });
 ```

-- Then put your information and hashed password in this query and run it:
+- Then put your information and hashed password in this queryn into values and run it:

 ```sql
 INSERT INTO `user_accounts` (`user_id`, `name`, `email`, `password`, `phone_number`, `address`, `profile_picture`, `role`) VALUES